Draft Te Tapunui Queenstown Hill Forestry Management Plan 2025

 Kia ora Briana and Tessa.
 The Management Plan review has just come to my notice and before I extend my reading and understanding of it, can you please give me a brief overview of how the Time Walk (one of Queenstown's Y2K major millennium projects) will be affected?
 Ngā mihi, Annabelle O'Meara

-Annabelle asked about 1 month ago
+Annabelle asked 5 months ago

 Kia ora Annabelle, thanks for your query.